 Although the integration of such technologies benefits these organizations in several aspects, it creates room for potential cyberattack threats.
 Cybercriminals prefer these companies as their major targets in order to breach a large amount of data in one go.
 Owing to such factors, large organizations are increasingly investing in cyber insurance in order to minimize the risks associated with cyberattacks.
 Furthermore, these companies have comparatively higher spending capacity for implementing robust solutions for cybersecurity.
 Such factors result in the higher adoption of cyber insurance policies among large enterprises, globally.

 Whereas, the demand for cyber insurance among SMEs is projected to grow at a higher CAGR, over 20%, in the coming years.
 SMEs lack the required security infrastructure and, therefore, face an increased risk of cybersecurity threats.
 In the past, authorizing cyber insurance for SMEs was a difficult task, as these organizations lacked accessibility and affordability.
 However, digital-first insurance providers have considerably reduced distribution costs, thereby enabling faster adoption of cyber insurance policies among these organizations.

-Some of the major players operating in the global cyber insurance market are American International Group Inc. (AIG), Chubb Limited, Zurich Insurance Group AG, Berkshire Hathaway Inc., Munich Re Group, Lockton Companies Inc., Aon Plc, Allianz Group, AXA XL, Arthur J. Gallagher & Co., The Travelers Companies Inc., Beazley Plc, Fairfax Financial Holdings Limited, Axis Capital Holdings Limited, and Liberty Mutual Holding Inc.
+The most-significant cyber insurance market players are American International Group Inc. (AIG), Chubb Limited, Zurich Group, Berkshire Hathaway Inc., Munich Re Group, Lockton Companies Inc., Allianz SE, Arthur J. Gallagher & Co., The Travelers Companies Inc., and Fairfax Financial Holdings Limited.